stripe-archive/react-stripe-elements/README.md

 }
 ```

+Inside `<InjectedCheckoutForm />`, `this.props.stripe` will either be `null` or
+a Stripe instance.
+React will re-render `<InjectedCheckoutForm>` when
+`this.props.stripe` changes from `null` to a Stripe instance.

 You can find a working demo of this strategy in [async.js](demo/async/async.js).
 If you run the demo locally, you can view it at <http://localhost:8080/async/>.

 ### Server-side rendering (SSR)

 If you're using `react-stripe-elements` in a non-browser environment
-(`React.renderToString`, etc.), Stripe.js will never become available.
+(`React.renderToString`, etc.), Stripe.js is not available.
+To use
-To use `react-stripe-elements` with SSR frameworks, you can do something like
+`react-stripe-elements` with SSR frameworks, use the following instructions.
-this.

-Inside `<InjectedCheckoutForm />`, `this.props.stripe` will either be `null` or
-set.
-This means that it will be `null` on the server-side render, but set when
-rendering in a browser.
+The general idea is similar to the async loading snippet from the previous
+section (initialize `this.state.stripe` to `null` in `constructor`, update in
+`componentDidMount`), but this time we don't have to wait for the script tag to
+load in `componentDidMount`; we can use `window.Stripe` directly.

 ```js
 class App extends React.Component {